victorvde/dota2_nohats/README.md

 The mod files are created using a Python 2 script and the files from the Dota 2 VPK's.
 The command to create it is:
-  python nohats.py ../dota_unpacked/root nohats > nohats_log.txt 2> nohats_warnings.txt
+  python nohats.py ../dota_unpacked dota2_nohats > nohats_log.txt 2> nohats_warnings.txt
-This command has been tested with Python 2.7.5 on Windows.
+This command has been tested with Python 2.7.5 on Windows and Arch Linux.

 ## Which kinds of cosmetics are overridden where?

-Data about cosmetic files is gathered from scripts/items/items_game.txt .
+Data about cosmetic files is gathered from "scripts/items/items_game.txt".

 The following are overridden with the default files: